 What Is a Digital Footprint?

-A digital footprint is the trail of personal data you leave behind while using the internet.
+A digital footprint is the trail of personal data you leave behind on the internet, whether you’re visiting websites, posting on social media, clicking on ads or sending emails.

 Some of your information is also collected by data vendors who then sell it to other companies for advertising purposes.
 They may even broadcast your email, name and phone number online.